Last updated: May 2026. Tested with @mascotbot/react ^0.3.x and @elevenlabs/client.

 Step 4: Configure Natural Lip Sync

-useStatefor the config object to maintain a stable reference.
-Without this, the WebSocket reinitializes after the first audio chunk, causing animation to stop mid-conversation.
+useStatefor the config object to keep a stable reference.
+Without it, playback reinitializes after the first audio chunk and the mouth stops moving mid-conversation.

 Step 5: Test Your Avatar